GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

       ```

 !!!
 Info
-    You can make a policy to without claim flow and just check request and return true and false.
-For Example: You can pass the id token as a PCT token, check the values in UMA Policy script and return true to allow and false to deny.
+    You can make policy without claim flow and just check requests and return true and false.
+For Example, You can pass the id token as a PCT token, check the values in UMA Policy script and return true to allow and false to deny.
 In this case, there is no **need_info** response and no claim gathering process.
 Check [Gluu UMA Docs here](https://gluu.org/docs/ce/4.0/admin-guide/uma/) for more details. <br/> For none claim gathering, you need to set `host_with_claims` and request url of demo will be `<your-server.com>/cgi-bin/index.py` without `?claim=true`.